top of page

 This paper analyzes some of the new modes of digital heritage production and digital historical storytelling by focusing on technologies like augmented (AR) and mixed reality (MR).
 Within that, it points towards a growing tendency in which history and its production are being subjected to major data companies and considers some of the ethical issues that are raised.

-Published in: Culture Unbound: Journal of Current Cultural Research (forthcoming Fall 2021)
+Published in: Culture Unbound: Journal of Current Cultural Research Vol. 14 no. 2 (2022)

 ARLines of the City.jpg